-We’re committed to working with various partners across the East Midlands region to deliver projects that have a lasting benefit to the local community.
+We are committed to working with various partners across the East Midlands region to deliver arts projects that have a lasting benefit to the local community.

 Wherever your talent lies, we would love to hear from you.
 Please read the following criteria before you apply for DepARTures:

 - Pieces must be in 2D format.

 - Pieces for display must be supplied with mirror plates for installation.

 - Exhibitions will be in place for approximately three months.
 These are prescribed by the airport.